-There are secret bookcases and a secret door, priceless Chippendale furniture and exquisite Sѐvres porcelain to ogle, plus the most enormous, glorious art and whopping great big chandeliers!
+There are secret bookcases and a secret door, priceless Chippendale furniture and exquisite Sѐvres porcelain to ogle, plus the most enormous, glorious art and magnificent chandeliers!
 Oh, those incredible chandeliers!

-Add in the vast music room, the Earl’s sitting room, and Princess Mary’s drawing room and you’ll soon be seduced by Harewood’s charm.
+Add in the vast music room, the Earl’s sitting room, and Princess Mary’s drawing-room, and Harewood will soon seduce you with its charm.

 Mary, The Yorkshire Princess

-Princess Mary, the daughter of King George V was the sixth Countess of Harewood and aunt of Queen Elizabeth II.
-There’s fascinating information in the State Rooms about Princess Mary who helped provide Christmas gifts for serving soldiers during the First World War.
+Princess Mary, the daughter of King George V, was the sixth Countess of Harewood and aunt of Queen Elizabeth II.
+There’s fascinating information in the State Rooms about how Princess Mary helped provide Christmas gifts for serving soldiers during the First World War.

 Every tall, elegant window offers a fresh perspective of the vast estate parkland, with views ranging from ancient trees to manicured lawns, rolling hills, and a pristine parterre and terrace.